Skip to main content

 A motto the design team at Care Home Interiors Co. live and work to as they extol the virtues of their tried and tested practical-based designed interiors for people living with dementia.

-If Covid-19 has taught us anything it’s that dementia residents need a purpose and a reason to get up in the morning with meaningful tasks to engage within their living environment.
+If Covid-19 has taught us anything it’s that those living with dementia in care homes need a purpose and a reason to get up in the morning with meaningful tasks to engage within their living environment.

 As designers, we need to make the space interactive like a normal home, a place to do tasks in a safe secure way.
-Why should a dementia resident’s home be any less outstanding than a well thought out and designed care home?
+Why should a dementia care home be anything less than a well thought out and designed care home?

 Sensory and tactile, pick up, and put down, thought-provoking, interesting, all our energy goes into this.
 I have seen the absolute fear on a person’s face when utter confusion takes over at the sight of a life-like mural depicting one of many realistic scenes that you can’t actually engage with.
 How confusing would that be to you when you are already wrestling with confusion, fear, frustration and loss of your memory?